cp-algorithms/cp-algorithms/src/algebra/linear-diophantine-equation.md

 ## Finding a solution

-To find one solution of the Diophantine equation with 2 unknowns, you can use the extended Euclidean algorithm.
+To find one solution of the Diophantine equation with 2 unknowns, you can use the [Extended Euclidean algorithm](algebra/extended-euclid-algorithm.html).
 First, assume that $a$ and $b$ are non-negative.
-When we apply extended Euclidean algorithm for $a$ and $b$, we can find their greatest common divisor $g$ and 2 numbers $x_g$ and $y_g$ such that:
+When we apply Extended Euclidean algorithm for $a$ and $b$, we can find their greatest common divisor $g$ and 2 numbers $x_g$ and $y_g$ such that:

 $$a x_g + b y_g = g$$